Coriandrum sativum

 When distilled, coriander seeds have a complex flavour—citrusy, nutty and spiced all at once—though the exact aroma profile of your coriander can vary a lot between variety and depending on where it’s sourced.
 We encourage you to experiment with different types and see which you prefer for your particular your purpose.

-In the Lab we’ve been using NZ-grown coriander as opposed to the Indian-sourced varieties that are in many shops here.
-The NZ seeds are smaller and more intensely flavoured, more floral with less of a curry-spiciness than some other imports.
+In the Lab we’ve been using New Zealand-grown coriander as opposed to the Indian-sourced varieties that are in many shops here.
+The New Zealand seeds are smaller and more intensely flavoured—with more citrus and less of a curry-spiciness than the imported Indian seed.
 Because they are grown in Hawkes Bay, we can also be assured they haven’t been treated at customs.
+You can see a full GCMS comparisons of New Zealand and Indian-sourced coriander essential oils below.

-• Hydro distillation (hydrosol) • Steam distillation (EO) • Spirit distillation (Gin/aromatic spirits/liqueurs) • Cooking •
+• Hydro distillation (hydrosol) • Steam distillation (EO) • Spirit distillation (gin/aromatic spirits/liqueurs) • CO2 extraction • Tincture • Cooking •

 Uses